berchoes/MapCompose/README.md

 ### * UseCases

 2 UseCases were defined in the project for getting all of the stations from the Api and booking a trip.
 UseCases take the repository as a constructor parameter which is provided by Hilt.
 Some of the logic is hoisted to usecases for making ViewModels more simple and readable.

+### * SavedLists Object

+This object holds a HashSet of all of the booked trip IDs for changing the UI later in the app.
+However this list of trips are not stored locally so they disappear when the app is destroyed.